 Discovering The Lost Gardens of Heligan with children

-Our two pre-schoolers loved roaming around the different types of gardens Heligan has on offer, as well as looking at the farm animals (we didn’t expect them) and playing on the various obstacles dotted around the estate.
-Older children will enjoy the history of the place, playing jungle explorer and crossing the Burma Rope Bridge.
+Back in 2016 our then pre-schoolers loved roaming around the different types of gardens Heligan has on offer, as well as looking at the farm animals and playing on the various obstacles dotted around the estate.

 The story of how the gardens were ‘lost’ is a sad one.
 During World War I many of the people who worked on the estate were killed in military service.
 The then owner, Jack Tremayne, didn’t have the heart to keep up the gardens and rented out Heligan House.
 The gardens began their decline.

 It was in the 1990s that they were rediscovered by John Willis – who inherited the estate – Tim Smit – a co-founder of The Eden Project – and John Nelson – a builder friend of Tim’s.
 During the past 25 years they have recreated the gardens using traditional practices.

 One of their earliest and greatest discoveries was a Victorian Thunderbox Room (that’s a lavatory to you and me) situated in the Melon Yard.
 On the walls there was much graffiti.
 Poignantly, some of the scrawlings list the names of men who worked the land before going off to war.
 Most did not return.

 The revival of The Lost Gardens of Heligan became a project in their name and continues a quarter of a century on.
 More than 20 gardeners and estate workers now tend to Heligan, cultivating vegetables, rearing traditional live stock and holding events that attract up to 3,000 visitors a day to the 200 acre estate.